cachatj/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 2. Login to the Sagemaker Unified Studio using the domain owner role with "downer" in the name (`ann-chouvey-downer@example.com` in this tutorial)
 3. Click on "Govern->Domain units" to open "Domain Units" page
 4. Click "Corporate" to open the root domain unit
-5. Scroll down to click on "Metadata form creation policy"
+5. Scroll down to click on "Custom asset type creation policy"
 6. Click on "ADD POLICY GRANT" button
 7. Select "Corporate" as the project
 8. Select "Producer" project from the projects dropdown